tjs3m4/CS4320-Final-Project/README.md

 Read about how the game works [here](/docs/mechanics.md).
 Controls can be found [here](/docs/controls.md).
 Read about the code structure of the game [here](/docs/code_structure.md).

+The game was made using Python 3.6.3 and the Pygame library.
+Both are required for the game to run.